-Report for JENESYS 2.0 Cultural Program University Students from SAARC Countries

-Cultural exchange program was very much useful and fruitful for all guys, full of experiences and knowledge.
-It is not due to spending the days wherever we visited, but it is due to the fact also that we got the opportunity of meeting with the people of different races, ethnicities, cultures, nations, religions, talents, thoughts and natures.
-Though, this fact is there yet it can't be denied that one has to go through everything practically which helps one a lot in making and casting the on-ground analyses and descriptions.
+Report for JENESYS2.0 Short-term Invitation Program University Students from SAARC Countries natures.
+Though, this fact is there yet it cannot be denied that one has to go through everything practically which helps one a lot in making and casting the on-ground analyses and descriptions.
 This is what the cultural exchange programs deliver to the visitors.
-Similarly, I have had the understanding and perception of the JENESYS2.0 Cultural Programs from SAARC Countries.
+Similarly, I have had the understanding and perception of the JENESYS2.0 Short-term Invitation Program.